Featured Posts

 If you have received an unexpected email attachment from someone you know or from a company or institution you work or deal with, do not to hit ‘reply’ to the email even if your intentions are to check if it’s legitimate.
 Such action could put malware in motion.
 Instead, it’s worth giving the sender a quick phone call to make sure they intended to send you the email.

-An unexpected email attachment from someone you don’t know
+If it’s from someone you don’t know:

 If you don’t know why you have been sent an email with an attachment from someone you’ve not dealt with previously, then there’s a high chance someone is trying to bait you to open the attachment.